NREL/HPC/docs/Documentation/Systems/Swift/running.md

 Using all resources on a single node, whether CPU, RAM, or both, will max out at 128/128 per node = 1.

+**The highest quantity of resource requested will determine the total AU charge.**

 For example, a job that requests 64 cores and 128GB RAM (one half of a node) would be:

 1 hour walltime * 0.5 nodes * 1 QoS Factor * 5 Charge Factor = **2.5** AU per node-hour.